ReDI-School/intro-java/lesson6/index.md

 - the body after the definition of a loop.
 E.g.: **for** or **while**
 - the execution body of a **function** or **method**

 Scopes are important, when you need to think about the visibility of a variable.
-Scopes have a hierarchially struture.
+Scopes have a hierarchial struture.
 A scope can have exactly one direct parent.
 And a parent can have several direct children scopes.

 A variable defined in a scope is just visible in the scope itself or in the scope of the children.
 A variable defined in the scope of a child in not visible in the parent scope: